🍪 By using this website, you agree to our privacy policy

 manual action

-But if you see a manual action, taking care of this should be your priority as it will be very hard to rank with this in place.
+But if you see a manual action, taking care of this should be your priority, as it will be tough to rank with this in place.

-The manual action message will provide more information about your next steps, but it will likely involve removing or disavowing bad links.
+The manual action message will provide more information about your next steps, but it will likely mean you need to disavow links.

 You can then submit a reconsideration request to tell Google that you have fixed the issue.

-👉 We have a detailed guide on exactly how to disavow links.
+👉 Read our detailed guide on how to disavow links.

 Even if you don’t have a manual action, it’s still a good idea to check your website for spammy backlinks.

 One of the easiest ways to do this is to use the Moz Spam Score.
-It shows the percentage of links coming from sites with similar features to those penalized by Google.
+It shows the percentage of incoming links from sites with similar features to those penalized by Google.

 You’ll see a breakdown like the one in the image below.
 The lower your Spam Score, the better.